nsmony/VIZZIO_Deployment_Platform/docs/code-documentation-audit-2026-07-27.md

   API integration tests beyond the middleware unit coverage.
 - Installer upgrade preservation and full hosted Nginx delivery still need environment-level smoke tests.

+## Documentation Boundaries

+- `design.md` remains an explicitly labeled original target design.
+Its `/api/admin/*` and proposed launcher endpoint tables are intentionally historical and are not the runtime API reference.
+- `requirements.md` is acceptance criteria rather than implementation proof.
+  Product behavior changed during this review: user pages now contain 6 rows, groups can be deleted with relational cleanup, and the launcher catalog is grouped by deployment rather than separated into channel sections.
+Those criteria were updated to match the approved behavior.
+- Uploaded Markdown under `backend/storage/downloads` remains package content and is not maintained as project documentation.